Leksat/env_switcher/README.md

 ## Browsers support

-The extension is built with Kango framework, so it should work with Crome, Firefox and Safari.
+The extension is built with the Kango framework (http://kangoextensions.com), so it should work with Crome, Firefox and Safari.
 However, I only tested latest changes in Chrome, so I can't guarantee that it still works in other browsers.